Hugh Orde

-Sir Hugh Stephen Roden Orde, OBE, QPM (born 27 August 1958) is a retired British police officer who was the president of the Association of Chief Police Officers, representing the 44 police forces of England, Wales and Northern Ireland.
+Sir Hugh Stephen Roden Orde, OBE, QPM (born 27 August 1958) is a retired British police officer who was the president of the Association of Chief Police Officers (ACPO), representing the 44 police forces of England, Wales and Northern Ireland.
 Between 2002 and 2009, he was the Chief Constable of the Police Service of Northern Ireland (PSNI).
+He holds a degree in Public Administration (BA) from the University of Kent.

 Career

 Orde joined London's Metropolitan Police Service in 1977.
 He rose quickly through the ranks, becoming a Superintendent in the Territorial Support Group.
 Later, as Commander responsible for the service's Community Safety and Partnership section, Orde took part in the latter phase of the enquiry into the murder of Stephen Lawrence and its subsequent handling by the police.
 He became a member (known as a 'graduate') of Common Purpose UK and attended the Matrix course in West London in 1994/95.

 While he was a Deputy assistant commissioner, Orde was assigned to the senior staff of the Stevens Report, which investigated government collusion in sectarian killings in Northern Ireland.
 He was appointed as an Officer of the Order of the British Empire (OBE) in 2001.

-Hugh Orde was appointed Chief Constable of the PSNI (which replaced the Royal Ulster Constabulary) on 29 May 2002, taking over from Acting Chief Constable Colin Cramphorn.
+Hugh Orde was appointed Chief Constable of the PSNI (which replaced the Royal Ulster Constabulary) on 29 May 2002, taking over from Acting Chief Constable Colin Cramphorn on 1 September 2002.
 He was knighted for his services to policing in 2005.